Description

 - HbA1c Reduction: Mazdutide superior to dulaglutide

-- Weight Loss: Mazdutide achieved significantly greater weight loss than dulaglutide
+- Weight Loss: Mazdutide achieved greatly greater weight loss than dulaglutide

-- Metabolic Benefits: Superior improvements in lipids, liver enzymes, and other metabolic parameters
+- Body Benefits: Superior gains in lipids, liver enzymes, and other body parameters

 - Conclusion: Dual GCG/GLP-1 agonism superior to GLP-1 alone